 An error in your LabTalk code will cause the code to stop at the point of the error and not execute any statements after the error.
 In cases where you would like the script to continue executing in such cases, you can use curly braces to define where error handling should begin and resume.
 For instance, in the following script, the word Start will print to the Script Window, but if BadFileName cannot be found, the script will stop executing at that point, and the word End will not print.

 '''

 type Start;

 impasc fname:=BadFileName;

 type End;

 '''

-If, however, you surround the line in question with curly braces (i.e., {}), as in, then End will print whether or not BadFileName is properly imported.
+If, however, you surround the line in question with curly braces (i.e., {}), as in, type End;

 '''

 type Start;

 {

 '''